DataJuggler/DataJuggler.Cryptography/README.md

 # Nuget Package Name: DataJuggler.Cryptography

-This version is for .NET 8.
-Use a 7.x version for .NET 7, a 6.x for .NET 6.
+This version is for .NET 9.
+Use a 8.x version for .NET 8, a 7.x for .NET 7.

 # News
+Update 11.19.2024: DataJuggler.Cryptography has been updated to .NET 9.

 Update 11.20.2023: DataJuggler.UltimateHelper was updated.

 Update 11.14.2023: DataJuggler.Cryptography has been updated to .NET 8.